Additional Funding Resources:

 IDCFS licensing process – This page of the IDCFS website provides basic guidance regarding the licensing process for child care centers, child care homes, and child care group homes.
 Links to local licensing offices are also available on this page.

-IDCFS licensing standards (Centers & Family Child Care Homes) – This is a portion of the IDCFS licensing standards that provides information on the requirements that must be met for someone to be qualified to work in select positions within an IDCFS licensed child care center or family child care home.
+IDCFS licensing standards (Day Care Centers) – This is a portion of the IDCFS licensing standards that provides information on the requirements that must be met for someone to be qualified to work in select positions within an IDCFS licensed child care center or family child care home.

 IDCFS licensing standards (Group Home Care)– This is a portion of the IDCFS licensing standards that provides information on the requirements that must be met for someone to be qualified to work in an IDCFS licensed child care group home.